codatio/codat-docs/docs/integrations/commerce/bigcommerce/commerce-bigcommerce-setup.md

 With this integration, your SMB customers (merchants who sell on the BigCommerce platform) must retrieve secure credentials from their BigCommerce store and then enter them in Link as part of the authorization flow.

-:::caution Test the integration first
+:::Caution Test the integration first

 Before sending Link URLs to your SMB customers, we recommend that you [test the integration](/commerce-bigcommerce-test) using sample data from a sandbox store.
 :::